bayneri/indigo/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-Hi! 🙋‍♂️I'm Halil Cetiner, rarely known as _bayneri_.
+Hi! 🙋‍♂️I'm Halil Cetiner, rarely known as [_bayneri_](https://www.twitter.com/bayneri).

-I'm a Software Engineer currently living in London.
+I'm a Senior Software Engineer currently living in London.
 I moved here back in February 2020, just before _you-know-who_ hit this part of the world.
 Before that, I spent almost the entirety of my life in a lovely but chaotic city, my hometown, Istanbul.

-I'm a Software Engineer at [Yelp](https://www.yelp.com/about), working on a new generation logging and streaming data pipeline, currently delivering up to 1M events/second into Apache Kafka across multiple data centers.
+I'm currently working at [Meta](https://about.facebook.com/) as a Software Engineer.

+Before joining Meta, I used to work at Yelp on a new generation logging and streaming data pipeline, delivering up to 1M events/second into Apache Kafka across multiple data centers.

 Previously I worked at various sizes of startups.
 If you are interested in the details, please visit my [LinkedIn profile](https://www.linkedin.com/in/cetinerhalil).